-If enabled (by admins), viewers can subscribe to existing Publish templates - allowing them to orchestrate the rendering of the content in their chosen format, on their own schedule with their chosen slice of data.
+Viewers can subscribe to existing data discoveries, presentations, and publications - allowing them to orchestrate the rendering of the content in their chosen format, on their own schedule with their chosen slice of data.

 This feature is available with an Enterprise license only.